MicrosoftDocs/azure-docs-powershell/azps-6.6.0/Az.ADDomainServices/New-AzADDomainService.md

 The Create Domain Service operation creates a new domain service with the specified parameters.
 If the specific service already exists, then any patchable properties will be updated and any immutable properties will remain unchanged.

+> [!NOTE]
+>This is the previous version of our documentation.
+Please consult [the most recent version](/powershell/module/az.addomainservices/new-azaddomainservice) for up-to-date information.

 ## SYNTAX

 ```